SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/access-uaa-admin-apis-ebc9113.md

     > "jti":"be340353ac694b4cb504c6823f938647"}
     > ```

-6. Use the value of the parameter `access_token` to make calls to the various API endpoints.
+6. Use the value of the `access_token` property to make calls to the various API endpoints.
 For an example, see [Call an API](call-an-api-764abf2.md).

 **Related Information**